 From 1986 to 1990, he was outnumbered 4-to-1 by Democrats on the County Council.

 The fence law states: "When the lands of any two persons adjoin, each of them shall make and maintain one-half of the whole length of the line of fence between them "

 Mr. Ecker says he doesn't enforce the law.
 If a resident tried to use the law, he says, "I would probably try to talk the guy out of it and reason with him."

 Mr. Lloyd says most farmers get along with their neighbors.
 But, "If they don't get along, the law will make them get along," he explains.

-The fence law doesn't affect Columbia.
+If the fence law stays, it would continue to have little effect in Columbia.
 In the planned community, fencing decisions fall under architectural restrictions, known as covenants.

 Other proposed changes in the Howard County code include: